asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 #### Action category: Keyboard

 **Press / Hold / Toggle Keys**
 The *Press Keys* action allows pressing one or multiple keyboard keys.
-A second drop-down menu with possible key identifiers is displayed. **When a key is selected from this menu, it has to be added (Click ADD)** to the *Insert keys text* field.
+A second drop-down menu with possible key identifiers is displayed (***Add keys***). **When a key is selected from this menu, it has to be added (Click ADD)** to the *Insert keys text* field.
 Thus, multiple keyboard keys can be pressed simultaneously.
 The keys are released when the associated user activity ends.
 If you would like to remove or change the assigned keys, you must clear the currently assigned keys by pressing the “CLEAR” button next to the Insert keys field.

 Common key combinations include:
 KEY_CTRL + Z: triggers undo function